 During early childhood, the rate of bone building is greater than the rate of bone tissue breakage.
 As we age, this process reverses the rate of bone building and increases bone breakage.
 If too many bones are broken, it leads to osteoporosis.

-Calcium and collagen contribute majorly to bone volume.
+Calcium and collagen contribute majorly to improving bone density.
 Collagen acts as a soft tissue on which hard calcium is laid to provide strength and hardness.

 The majority of your calcium (around 99%) is present in the bones.
 1% of the calcium is present in the circulatory system (blood).
 This 1% of circulating calcium is extremely important for vital functions of the body like muscle contraction, nerve conduction, and blood clotting.